 Feel free to contact him to discuss potential research projects and research supervision on any of these themes.

 Alex has taught on numerous different modules at undergraduate and postgraduate levels.
 A full list of modules is available here.
-At Loughborough, he has developed a final year module on ‘Politics and Religion’, and taught and developed or significantly redeveloped a final year module on ‘State, Violence and Terrorism’, a postgraduate module on ‘Protest and Resistance’, a postgraduate module on ‘International Politics: Issues and Policies’, as well as the first year ‘Contemporary World Arena’ and ‘Introduction to Academic Studies’ modules.
+At Loughborough, he has taught and either developed or significantly redeveloped final year modules including on ‘State, Violence and Terrorism’ and ‘Politics and Religion’, postgraduate modules including ‘Protest and Resistance’, ‘International Politics: Issues and Policies’, ‘Security in Global Politics’, and first year modules including ‘Contemporary World Arena’ and ‘Introduction to Academic Studies’.

 Current postgraduate research students

 - Imogen Lambert: “Towards the Possibility of Post-Secular Revolution: A Case Study in Syria”.

 - Oscar Addis (2021) “The Revolutionary Strategy of Anarchism in Europe and the United States 1868-1939”.

 - Elizabeth Vasileva (2018) “Anarchism, Deleuze and Immanent Ethics”